-We all have many examples of behaviour in class which could amount to annoying, disruptive, argumentative, bloody-mindedness performances, but what does it mean?
+We all have many examples of classroom behaviour which could amount to annoying, disruptive, argumentative, bloody-mindedness performances, but what does it mean?

 If you've read the classroom management books, watched the videos, taken the step by step approach, I'm sure most of the ideas you've collected will work with many of your students who display low level disruption.